-- If we want to accommodate spacing, text alignments and borders, we need to "parse" the contents of cells and \noalign blocks to determine which CSS attributes to attach to the ,
+- If we want to accommodate spacing, text alignments and borders, we need to "parse" the contents of cells and \noalign blocks to determine which CSS attributes to attach to the , and nodes.
+This is made worse by the fact that the margin attributes on and and nodes have no actual effect. - The height of a is computed from the actual height of its children, and even enclosing a whole cell in a with height:0 does not change the actual height of the relevant .

-While the former problem is inconvenient but solvable, the latter becomes severe if we consider less obvious situations that \halign is used for: For example, the \forkindep macro mentioned above (i.e. ) uses \ooalign to combine the two characters | and , which uses an \halign to superimpose them, forcing us to make the rows narrower than allow for.
+While the former problem is inconvenient but solvable, the latter becomes severe when we consider some less obvious situations for which \halign is used: For example, the \forkindep macro mentioned above uses \ooalign to combine the two characters | and \smile , which in turn uses an \halign to superimpose them, forcing us to make the rows narrower than s allow for.

-Therefore we use the CSS grid model for \halign rather than the (seemingly more adequate) :
+Therefore we use the CSS grid model for halign rather than the (seemingly more adequate) :